bam1279/share-switch/README.md

-# Share Switch
+# ShareSwitch

-Redirect social media share buttons to your preferred microblogging platforms.
+Redirect X (formerly Twitter) share buttons to your favorite microblogging platforms.

 ## Introduction

-Share Switch is a browser extension that modifies the destination of social media share buttons.
-When you visit the Twitter Web Intent URL (https://twitter.com/intent/tweet), you will be redirected to a platform of your choosing.
+ShareSwitch is a browser extension that changes the destination of X (formerly Twitter) share buttons.
+When you visit the Twitter Web Intent URL (https://twitter.com/intent/tweet), you will be redirected to the platform of your choice.

 ## Features

-- Redirect Twitter’s share button to open a posting page on Bluesky, mastodon.social, or Misskey.io.
+- Redirect Twitter's share button to open a posting page on Bluesky, mastodon.social, or Misskey.io.
-- User-friendly with straightforward click-and-switch functionality.
+- Easy to use with simple click and toggle functionality.
-- (To Be Determined) Adjustable settings for your favorite social media platforms.

 ## Installation

-To install Share Switch, please follow these steps:

-**Note:** This extension is currently under review in the Chrome Store and has not been released yet.
-Please be aware that it cannot be installed until the review process is complete.
+**Note:** This extension is currently under review in the Chrome Store and has not yet been approved.
+Please note that you will not be able to install it until the review process is complete.

+Please follow the steps below to install ShareSwitch:

-1. Download the extension from the web store.
+1. Download the extension from the webstore.
 2. The settings page will open automatically.
 3. Adjust the settings according to your preferences on this page.

 ## Supported Platforms

-At present, Share Switch enables redirection from Twitter (X) to the following platforms:
+ShareSwitch currently supports redirection from X to the following platforms:

 - Bluesky
 - mastodon.social